top of page

 What next?
 Well, I'm an author, I'm probably going to write a book down the road.

 I've also been discussing with a couple of other institutions how the Lunar Codex, or a follow-up, might fit in with their own vision.
 I admire institutions like the Arch Mission Foundation or the SETI Institute, for example.
 We shall see.
-(Update: in February 2024 I was named to the Advisory Board of the Interstellar Foundation; so things are afoot!)
+(Update: in 2024 I was named to the advisory boards of the Interstellar Foundation and LunARC; so things are afoot!)

 Also, the gold-based microfiche technology I often use as a demo for the Lunar Codex - see the "Story" section - that technology's been tested at the HI-SEAS facility used by NASA for testing in simulated Mars environments.
 So if the opportunity arises for a mission to Mars?
 We're ready.
 Humanity is all about possibility.